 Tissue Chips in Space

-NCATS is partnering with the International Space Station U.S. National Laboratory (ISS National Lab) on its Tissue Chips in Space initiative.
-Through this initiative, NCATS and the ISS National Lab are collaborating to refine tissue- and organ-on-chip platforms for on-flight experiments at the space station so that scientists can better understand diseases and translate those findings to improve human health on Earth.
+We partnered with the International Space Station U.S. National Laboratory (ISS National Lab) on its Tissue Chips in Space initiative.
+Through this initiative, NCATS and the ISS National Lab collaborated to refine tissue- and organ-on-chip platforms for on-flight experiments at the space station so that scientists can better understand diseases and translate those findings to improve human health on Earth.
 Learn more about Tissue Chips in Space.

 Tissue Chips for Disease Modeling and Efficacy Testing

-The Tissue Chips for Disease Modeling initiative supports further development of tissue chip models of human disease that mimic the pathology in major human organs and tissues.
-The goals are to (1) support studies to develop in vitro disease models using primary tissue or induced pluripotent stem cell (iPSC)-derived patient cell sources on tissue/organ-on-chip platforms, (2) determine disease relevance of these models by preliminary testing of key experimental features and (3) test the effectiveness of candidate drugs.
-Learn more about Tissue Chips for Disease Modeling and Efficacy Testing.
+The Tissue Chips for Disease Modeling initiative supported further development of tissue chip models of human disease that mimic the pathology in major human organs and tissues.
+The goals were to (1) support studies to develop in vitro disease models using primary tissue or induced pluripotent stem cell (iPSC)-derived patient cell sources on tissue/organ-on-chip platforms, (2) determine disease relevance of these models by preliminary testing of key experimental features and (3) test the effectiveness of candidate drugs.
+Learn more about tissue chips for disease modeling and efficacy testing

 Tissue Chips for Pain, Opioid Addiction and Overdose (NIH HEAL Initiative project)

-With funding from the Helping to End Addiction Long-term® Initiative, or NIH HEAL Initiative®, NCATS awarded five grants for research teams to create and test tissue chips to understand the mechanisms or effects of nociception (the sensory system’s response to harmful stimuli, including pain-relevant signaling), addiction and opioid use disorder.
+With funding from the Helping to End Addiction Long-termSM Initiative, or NIH HEAL InitiativeSM, we awarded five grants for research teams to create and test tissue chips to understand the mechanisms or effects of nociception (the sensory system’s response to harmful stimuli, including pain-relevant signaling), addiction and opioid use disorder.
+Learn more about tissue chips for pain, opioid addiction and overdose and view the awards.
 Learn more about tissue chips for pain, opioid addiction and overdose and view the awards.

 Tissue Chips for Modeling the Immune System

 Gaining a better understanding of the immune system and its interactions with other physiological systems is a critical research need.
-To address this need, the National Institute of Biomedical Imaging and Bioengineering and NCATS funded four research projects focused on developing tissue chips that model components of the human immune system.
+To address this need, we and the National Institute of Biomedical Imaging and Bioengineering funded four research projects focused on developing tissue chips that model components of the human immune system.
 Learn more about tissue chips for modeling the immune system and view the awards.

 Clinical Trials on a Chip